Moringa peregrina

 Acknowledgement

-Abdullah Alsharief provided some of the information and photographs on this page and collected the seeds used in the above research.
+Abdullah Alsharief of Saudi Arabia provided some of the information and photographs on this page and collected the seeds used in the above research.

 References